-Dr Andrew Minchener, OBE is the General Manager of the IEA Clean Coal Centre.
-Since 2013, he has had overall responsibility for the Centre’s activities with special emphasis on maintaining a strong international profile for all aspects of clean coal utilisation, with a focus on outreach to developing and industrializing countries.
+Dr Andrew Minchener, OBE has overall responsibility for the Clean Coal Centre’s activities, with special emphasis on maintaining a strong international profile for all aspects of clean coal utilisation, with a focus on outreach to developing and industrialising countries.

 Visit our team page to find and view other members of our team.